emard/ulx3s-misc/examples/eth/rmii/proj/README.md

             0x0030:  0000 0000 0000 0000 0000 0000 0000 6d2a  ..............m*
             0x0040:  fed9                                     ..

-This should enter ARP table and stay there for few seconds:
+This data should enter kernel ARP table and stay there for few seconds, so quickly after BTN1, issue this command:

     arp -an
     ?
 (192.168.18.128) at 00:40:00:01:02:03 [ether] on eth0

-# special capture
+# Special capture

 This is not necessarey for the example here, but it is the method how content of "arp_reply.mem" including CRC